Chart Color Schemes

 Sunshine is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Sunshine has a population that is highly diverse culturally, with 51.3% born overseas and 56.6% speaking a language other than English at home.
-Christianity is the predominant religion in Sunshine, making up 40.1% of its population.
-However, Buddhism is significantly overrepresented compared to Greater Melbourne, comprising 11.1% of Sunshine's population.
+Sunshine has a culturally diverse population, with 51.3% born overseas and 56.6% speaking a language other than English at home.
+Christianity is the main religion in Sunshine, making up 40.1% of its population.
+Buddhism is overrepresented compared to Greater Melbourne's average, comprising 11.1% of Sunshine's population.

 Frequently Asked Questions - Diversity